 Agitation and paranoia require a gentle, soothing approach, so don’t be persuaded to raise your voice or get frustrated.
 Play calming music, keep noise to a minimum and speak in soft tones.

 It can be shocking to hear someone you love use inappropriate language, or display unwanted behaviour.
 Don’t react if your parent says or does something completely out of the ordinary, and try not to make a big deal out of it.
-Keep reminding yourself that it is not your loved one behaving in this way, but their illness.
+Keep reminding yourself that it is not your loved one behaving in this way, but their condition.

 Don’t feel ashamed if you find your loved one’s behaviour too challenging for you to cope with.
-Not everyone is a natural caregiver, so if this isn’t your strength, seek out professional in dementia care.
+Not everyone is a natural caregiver, so if this isn’t your strength, seek out a professional in dementia care.
 Many adult children are terrified of the idea of putting their parents into residential care, but nowadays there are increasing numbers of care at home options.

 For a generation used to independent living, private live-in care is a good option as it allows the person to stay in familiar surroundings, surrounded by treasured objects and mementoes, while receiving 24/7 care.
 A dedicated live-in carer, with elderly care and dementia training, provides companionship, security, reassurance and personal assistance throughout the day and night.